duttashi/duttashi.github.io/_posts/2017-03-02-learning-a-classifier-from-census-data.md

 As a future work, we will extend this study to include feature engineering methods, to measure if the predictive power of the models could be increased or not.

-The complete code is listed on our Github [repository](https://github.com/duttashi/LearningR/blob/master/scripts/CaseStudy-UCI-IncomePredict.R)
+The complete code is listed on my Github [repository](https://github.com/duttashi/LearningR/blob/master/scripts/Full%20Case%20Studies/CaseStudy-UCI-IncomePredict.R)